LDV Convoy: Freight Rover 300 Series (1984–1989)

-In 1984, the Sherpa became known as the Freight Rover 200 Series, and gained square black headlamp bezels with round lamps (later replaced by the same rectangular headlamps as on the 300 Series), new black plastic bumpers (replacing the previous chrome with embellishers item), rounder wheel arches, redesigned rear-door hinges, door handles, door shape and repositioned indicators (raised from the rear bumper to the hips on all panelled models thereafter).
-Alongside the original bodystyle there was a new wide-bodied variant—the 300 Series, available in a choice of three wheelbase lengths.
+In 1984, the Sherpa was facelifted, becoming the Freight Rover 200 Series.
+Alongside the original body style, there was a new wide-bodied variant — the 300 Series, available in a choice of three wheelbase lengths.

-Of the 300 Series the 285 and 310 models were single wheel, the 300 and 350 models being twin.
+Of the 300 Series, the 285 and 310 models were single wheel, the 300 and 350 models being twin.
 While capacity for the 200 Series remained at 5.4 m3, that of the 300 Series ranged from 7.6 m3 to 11.4 m3, depending on the combination of wheelbase and roof profile (a high roof was an option for the lwb 310 and 350 models).

-For those who needed yet more space, a Luton-style body was offered, built on either the 255 or 350 chassis cabs, providing capacities of 11.3 m3 (with 200 Series cab) or 15.6 m3 (300 Series), and a maximum payload of almost two tonnes.
-The chassis cab also formed the basis for a standard and wide-bodied drop side pickup, in 255, 280, 285, 310 and 350 versions, again available with either short or long wheelbases.
+For those who needed yet more space, a Luton van body was offered, built on either the 255 or 350 chassis cabs, providing capacities of 11.3 m3 (with 200 Series cab) or 15.6 m3 (300 Series), and a maximum payload of almost two tonnes.
+The chassis cab also formed the basis for a standard and wide-bodied drop side pickup, in 255, 280, 285, 310, and 350 versions, again available with either short or long wheelbases.

 Of course, the chassis cab could also be ordered on its own, again in a choice of widths and lengths, so that bespoke bodywork could be fitted, with the added option of either single or double cabs.
 The 200 Series continued to be offered as minibus or crewbus, but the 300 Series was also offered as a minicoach seating up to 18 people.

-While the K2 Sherpas engine remained available (including the ancient B-series diesel), a 2.5-litre diesel unit was now offered on the 300 Series.
+While the K2 Sherpa's engine remained available on the Freight Rovers (including the ancient B-series diesel), Land Rover's 2.5-litre 14J diesel unit was now offered on the 300 Series.
 Following the completion of a special police contract, the Rover 3.5-litre V8 unit also became available from 1986, and immediately became popular with emergency services and express delivery operators.

 However, with the merger of Freight Rover, along with the rest of the Leyland Trucks division of the Rover Group with DAF Trucks the following year, to form the new DAF NV and Leyland DAF companies, the Rover Group ceased to be a player in this sector of the light commercial market.